Experience the creations and techniques of Mr. Cho, one of the leading figures in Sichuan cuisine in Japan

 We visited Ginza Koju about 7 years ago and it was one of our first kaiseki experiences in Japan.
 Though quite a long time ago, we still remember the food experience.
 The focus on exceptional high quality ingredients is key in kaiseki meals.
 Chef Okuda masterfully highlights natural flavors in produce that you would otherwise find simple.

-Famous gourmet guide 3-star award, a well-established Kyoto restaurant with 450 years of history
+A 3-star well-established Kyoto restaurant with 450 years of history

 3* Hyotei opened as a teahouse over 400 years ago and is one of Kyoto's oldest kaiseki restaurants.